Andyngo280/CMPE-137-Project/README.md

 ```
 flutter pub get
 ```
-If ther is an error to install the package please try type
+If there is an error to install the package please try type

 ```
 flutter pub add PackageName